What is an Employee Background Check?

-Employee background check refers to a review of a person’s past record to compile their criminal, financial and commercial records.
-Background checks are common when organizations are hiring employees for a position of trust, and they will want the assurance that they are hiring the right people for the job.
+Employee background check refers to a review of a person’s past record to compile their criminal, financial, and commercial records.
+Background checks are common when organizations are hiring employees for a position of trust and want the assurance that they are hiring the right people for the job.

-For example, when hiring an accountant, the organization will conduct background checks to know if a candidate has been involved in financial misappropriation or has a criminal record from their previous employment.
+For example, when hiring an accountant, an organization will conduct background checks to discover whether a candidate has been involved in financial misappropriation or has a criminal record related to any previous employment.

 Purpose of employee background check

 There are several reasons why organizations conduct a background check on potential candidates for a job vacancy.
-They include:
+They include the following:

 #1 Confirm information included in the resume or employment application

-The employer conducts background checks on the potential candidates for employment to verify that the information provided in the employment application or resume represents who they are.
-The employer will verify if indeed the candidate worked in the organizations mentioned, the college they attended and the grades they attained at the various education levels.
+An employer may conduct background checks on potential candidates for employment to verify that the information provided in their employment application or resume accurately represents who they are.
+The employer will verify if indeed the candidate worked at the organizations mentioned, the college they attended, and the grades they attained at various education levels.

-The checks also help differentiate the skills of all the potential candidates to narrow down to the applicants with the skills and qualifications required by the company.
+The checks also help differentiate the skills of all the potential candidates, to help narrow down the list of applicants with the skills and qualifications required or most desired by the company.

 #2 Judge a candidate’s past mistakes

-The employer is interested in knowing the employee’s past mistakes, character and any potential risks that the employee may present to an organization.
-It will involve looking at the criminal records, prosecution, international terror watchlist, etc. The Fair Credit Reporting Act (FCRA) sets the standards for employee screening, and it defines what employers are allowed to check.
-The employer is required to seek the consent of the candidates before conducting certain background checks.
+An employer is interested in knowing the prospective employee’s past mistakes, as well as character issues and any potential risks that the employee may present to the organization.
+This may involve looking at criminal records, prosecutions, an international terror watchlist, etc. The Fair Credit Reporting Act (FCRA) sets the standards for employee screening and defines what employers are allowed to check.
+The employer is required to obtain the consent of the job candidate before conducting certain background checks.

 #3 Protect employers from liability issues

 Background checks also protect the employer from liability issues.
-An employer may hire an employee with a questionable past, and if these employees get in the wrong, the employer will be held responsible for negligence.
-For example, an employer may hire an employee who is on the terror watch list without conducting background checks, and the company will be held responsible when such an employee is discovered or executes terror activities while still working as an employee of the company.
+An employer may hire an employee with a questionable past.
+If the employee engages in harmful or criminal activity, then the employer can be held responsible for negligence.
+For example, an employer may hire an employee who is on the terror watch list without conducting background checks – the company will be held responsible if such an employee executes terrorist activities while working as an employee of the company.

 How employers conduct background checks

 When an organization is conducting background checks on its own, it is not required to seek consent from the candidate.
-However, when the company uses a third-party screening company to conduct background checks on the candidates, it must notify each of the candidates in writing to request a written consent.
+However, when the company uses any third-party screening company to conduct background checks on job candidates, it must notify each of the candidates in writing to request written consent.
 The candidate may grant authorization or reject the request for the background checks.

-If the employer fails to hire a candidate based on the information obtained while conducting background checks, the employer must give an adverse disclosure.
-The disclosure contains a copy of the consumer report/background checks and information on the candidate’s right to dispute the report.
+If the employer fails to hire a candidate based on the information obtained while conducting background checks, then the employer must provide the candidate with an adverse disclosure statement.
+The disclosure contains a copy of the consumer report/background checks the company used to make its decision, along with information on the candidate’s right to dispute the reports used.